While adventure stories were originally written for boys, domestic dramas were written for girls.

 STORIES FOR MEN, STORIES FOR WOMEN

-Even today, stories thought to be more popular with men tend to be the more suspenseful ones.
+Even today, stories thought to be more popular with men tend to feature stronger narrative drive.
 Breaking Bad, for instance, has recently been a very popular fictional work among men and women alike, and its heroes are men.
 But the women of Breaking Bad exist mainly as wifely opponents, with the addition of a non-wife female role only in the final season (Lydia).
+Breaking Bad has episodic elements to it — each episode features a different self-contained plot such as a factory heist to steal a drum full of chemicals, or a visit to the guy with the gold tooth to blow up his lair.
+At the end of each of these episodes, Walter White returns to his home.
+As the series progresses it becomes more and more linear.
+Walter White does not end up back in the home.

 We might compare and contrast Orange Is The New Black for a modern television drama starring women, ‘for’ women.
 This is a far more episodic show.
 Though there is a linear narrative holding the scenes together, the audience derives pleasure not from intense curiosity about what’s about to happen next, but in enjoying the moment — the humour and the dialogue of each scene.